Can Turnitin Detect AI? Models, Reports & Accuracy Explained

 Turnitin’s Accuracy Rate: The Data Behind It

-Turnitin states that it maintains a false positive rate of under 1% — meaning that for every 100 fully human-written papers, fewer than one is mistakenly flagged as AI-generated.
+Turnitin states that it maintains a false positive rate (FPR) of under 1% — meaning that for every 100 fully human-written papers, fewer than one is mistakenly flagged as AI-generated.
 That’s their gold standard, and it’s backed by large-scale internal testing.

 In fact, in April 2023, Turnitin ran an extended benchmark using 800,000 pre-ChatGPT academic papers to ensure that their model doesn’t mistake traditional student writing for AI output.
 That testing phase helped the company refine several detection methods and further train its classifiers to avoid false alarms.